Yasas1994/vcat/docs/_source/running-vcat.md

 vcat reports the predicted taxonomic lineage for each query sequence in a structured results table.
 Each row corresponds to a single sequence and lists the assigned taxa across all ICTV hierarchical ranks, from realm down to species, whenever a match is detected.

-The Score column contains the computed similarity metric—tANI, tAAI, or tAPI, depending on which database level produced the annotation.
+The Score column contains the computed similarity metric—tANI, txAAI, or txAPI, depending on which database level produced the annotation.
 These values range from 0 to 1, with 1.0 indicating a perfect match to a reference at that rank.
 The Method column specifies which comparison level generated the score:

 ani → nucleotide-level comparison (tANI)